 You can talk to someone right now if you need to.

 If you or someone you know is at risk of suicide or self harm, you should immediately contact your local doctor or go to the A&E department of the nearest hospital.
-The doctors and hospitals in your area will be listed in the Golden Pages.

 If you are reading this page then perhaps you or someone you know is in trouble.
 Or maybe someone close to you attempted or died by suicide.

 Helping someone at risk of suicide or self harm:

 Suicidal feelings can be frightening for the person experiencing them aswell as their friends and family.
 Suicide is complex and sometimes there may seem to be no obvious reason as to why someone might feel suicidal.
 Someone who is feeling suicidal may find it difficult to talk about their feelings, and what’s going on for them.
 They may want people to understand but may not have the words to adequately describe what is going on.

 - Don't leave your friend alone.
 If necessary, call 999 and wait for help to arrive.
 Let your friend know that you will stay with them until help arrives or offer to go with them when they seek help.